cfengine/documentation/reference/language-concepts/classes.markdown

-As you saw above, the class predicate `if` (alias of `ifvarclass`;
+As you saw above, the class predicate `if` (`unless` is also available) can be used if variable class expressions are required.
-`unless` is also available) can be used if variable class expressions are required.
 It is `AND`ed with the normal class expression, and is evaluated together with the promise.
 Both may contain variables as long as the resulting expansion is a legal class expression.